 Two characters are, as far as the audience are concerned, not romantically involved with each other.
 Maybe they're Just Friends, co-workers, or perhaps even strangers.
-Then those characters get Put on a Bus, or become Out of Focus, or maybe the story gets a Time Skip.
-And when the audience see those two characters again, they're already together, maybe even married.
+Then those characters get Put on a Bus, or become Out of Focus, or the story gets a Time Skip.
+And when the audience see those the pair again, they're already a couple, maybe even married.

 Basically, this is an inversion of an Offscreen Breakup, where the writers can justify pairing the two people together without having to dedicate a Romance Arc around them.
-It is commonly invoked to prevent a Romantic Plot Tumour (if the story is not centered around romance), or to defy Offscreen Inertia, but this could also lead to accusations of Strangled by the Red String if not handled carefully.
+It is commonly invoked to prevent a Romantic Plot Tumour (if the story is not centered around romance), or to avert Offscreen Inertia, but this could also lead to accusations of Strangled by the Red String if not handled carefully.

 Compare Married in the Future, where characters who are already in a relationship consolidate their ties after a Time Skip or in an Alternate Universe, and Last-Minute Hookup, where characters are abruptly paired off in the finale, but the upgrade doesn't necessarily have to happen off-screen.

 Note: This trope only counts when the couple has a Relationship Upgrade in mid-story.
 It doesn't qualify if they are introduced as a couple from the get-go.

 - Most pairings in Dragon Ball and its continuities (though Gohan/Videl actually averts it, since the two take a while to develop their feelings).
 A few characters marry and have kids during the series's frequent time skips with little on-screen development.
 To the author's credit, the reason for the lack of development is because he's stated in interviews that he doesn't care for romance, and most of the couples hook up during a Time Skip of several years, allowing the readers' imaginations to run wild.